Gary Gibson (American football): Baltimore Ravens

 Gibson signed as an undrafted rookie free agent by Baltimore on April 29, 2005 and was placed on the reserve/injured list on August 30, 2005.

 Carolina Panthers

 He then signed as a free agent by Carolina in June, 2007, and was signed to the practice squad by Carolina in August and then was signed to the active roster on November 7, 2007 and recorded a tackle.
 Gibson re-signed as an unrestricted free agent by Carolina March 5, 2008.
-That season Gibson played 11 games and recorded nine tackles for the Panthers.
+Gibson played 11 games and recorded nine tackles for the Panthers in the 2008 season.

 St. Louis Rams

 Signed as a free agent by the St. Louis Rams April 20, 2009.
 He was a starter for three Rams preseason games in 2009 and is on the active roster.
-He was also the starter at left defensive tackle for the first five games of 2009, until a knee injury put him on the injured reserve for the rest of the 2009 NFL Season.
+He was also the starter at left defensive tackle for the first five games of 2009, until a knee injury put him on the injured reserve for the rest of the 2009 NFL season.